Zywave/booster/src/_areas/blog/posts/2022-03-14-release-notes-march-2022.md

 <docs-spacer size="small"></docs-spacer>

 This release will NOT be breaking the current behavior, but we expect to remove this backwards compatibility later this year.

+<docs-spacer size="small"></docs-spacer>

+## Other changes
+For a full look into all changes included with this release, [click here](https://gitlab.com/groups/zywave/devkit/-/milestones/21).